 Fast Application Process.
 QL can process mortgages in as little as 2 to 4 weeks.

 Financial Stability.
-QL is rated is highly rated by Moody’s, the BBB, and Standard & Poor’s.
+QL is rated is highly rated by Moody’s and Standard & Poor’s.
 It has topped J.D.
 Power’s Customer Satisfaction Ratings for 6 years in a row.